 3. What effect does focal length have on an image?

 The simple answer is that the wider the lens, the further apart objects within a scene will appear.
 A longer focal length will compress perspective in the image and make images appear closer together.

 These photos show you what I mean far better than I could ever say in words.

 I kept the objects the same size in my viewfinder by shifting my position with each focal length change.
 Do you see how the little 50mm lens at the back is smaller at 24mm than at 135mm, while the larger lens in the front (where I focused) is the same size throughout?

 Did you notice how with the shorter focal lengths you could see more to the side of the lenses?
 We’ll talk about that in a moment.

-So, we’ve kind of answered the next question, but just to be thorough…
+So, you might think we’ve answered the next question, but there’s more to it than that…

 4. Why use different focal lengths?